All-New 2022 Self-Study Course

 hexagon icon

-Missed the 2021 USC Trauma Surgery Symposium?
-No Problem.
-The Prior Year Is Available for Purchase.
+Missed the 2021 or 2022 USC Trauma Surgery Symposium?
+Prior years are available for purchase.

 Meet the Keynote Speakers